jberkel/sms-backup-plus/README.md

 Fewer updates performed by the app means less energy consumed, so there's a trade-off data protection vs. battery life.

+### <a name="faq-scheduling>">I'd like SMS Backup+ to schedule a backup only at a given time of the day / when Wifi is available / etc.</a>

+If you require more control over the backup schedule than what SMS Backup+ already provides you can use a 3rd party app to trigger the backup.
+[Tasker][] for example supports SMS Backup+ since version 1.0.14.

 ### <a name="faq-request-token">When connecting, I get 'Could not obtain request token...'</a>

 If you get this error message and your network connection is active